davidchatting/pointsnorth/README.md

   <img src="screenshot.png" alt="Screenshot of the compass ring and join QR code"><br>
   <sub>Five phones and tablets around a table, each rendering the others as a shape rotated to their real-world compass bearing.</sub>
 </p>

-The clever part: no device is a central display, and there's no calibration step.
-Each phone only knows its own compass bearing — but by sharing that one number over the relay, every device independently draws everyone else in the right place around the table, turning whatever hardware people already have in their pockets into a shared, spatially-aware surface.

 ## Run